 Small adjustments, like turning off the lights when you leave a room, installing low-flow water fixtures, and providing recycling bins are a great place to start.
 Keep equipment on a power strip and turn it off, too, when not in use.
 Open windows to increase ventilation and limit AC use during the summer, and choose an office with good insulation to keep energy costs low during the colder months.

 These solutions cost little to nothing but make a huge difference for the environment — and your bottom line.

 Cut costs, not corners

-Adjusting your budget will take time, effort and attention to detail, but when all is said and done, it’s key to minimize spending and save your startup money in 2022.
+Adjusting your budget will take time, effort and attention to detail, but when all is said and done, it’s key to minimize spending and save your startup money.
 The trick is cutting costs without cutting corners.